shanecelis/KeySequences/README.md

 | do           | Door open      |
 | dc           | Door close     |
 | dl           | Door lock      |

+KeySequencer also focuses on providing an efficient implementation.
+It uses a [Trie](https://en.wikipedia.org/wiki/Trie) to detect whether the accumulated characters have any possible matches.
+If no key sequences are possible, the accumulated characters are discarded.

 ## Requirements